 PRINT PAGERoy BlackSenior Partner

-Roy Black, the senior partner of Black, Srebnick, Kornspan & Stumpf, P.A., is one of the nation's premier trial lawyers.
+Roy Black, the senior partner of Black, Srebnick, Kornspan & Stumpf, P.A., is one of the nation's premier trial and appellate lawyers.
 With 40+ years’ experience as a criminal defense attorney, he has handled hundreds of cases in Florida and throughout the United States.
 He also handles select civil lawsuits, offering his clients a complete service in high-stakes cases.
 Perhaps best known for his successful defense of William Kennedy Smith on rape charges in Palm Beach, Florida, Mr. Black also successfully defended Eller Media (now known as Clear Channel Outdoor) against manslaughter charges stemming from the bus-bench electrocution of a 12-year-old boy in Miami; Albertson's, Inc., when the State of Florida charged the Fortune 500 company with manslaughter in the death of a shoplifter; and artist Peter Max in New York.
 Other noteworthy clients have included Rush Limbaugh, Kelsey Grammer, South Florida police officers Luis Alvarez and William Lozano and banker Fred De la Mata.
 Roy has defended numerous other clients on charges ranging from murder to securities fraud, bank fraud, healthcare fraud, money laundering, internet sex crimes, mail and wire fraud and tax evasion.

 Mr. Black successfully represented 3-time Indy 500 winner and Dancing with the Stars champion Helio Castroneves in a 6-week tax trial where he was charged with income tax evasion.